bacalhau-project/examples/edge-inference/README.md

-# Multi-Region Bacalhau Nodes with Tailscale
+# Bacalhau Multi-Region Edge-Inference with Tailscale

 ## Overview
+In this example we will simulate running object detection on the data stored on two edge bacalhau nodes located in two different AWS regions.

 Create a tailscale account.
 Add a tag to your tailscale account - https://login.tailscale.com/admin/acls